morandd/aframe-heatmap3d/README.md

 ### Color Palettes ###
 There are a few built-in palettes:
   `greypurple`, `aquablues`, `reds`, `redblue`, `RdYlBu`, `grass`, `winter`, `greens`,  `autumn`, `hot`, `viridis`, `plasma`, `parula`, and `cool`.
 These are taken from MATLAB and [ColorBrewer](http://colorbrewer2.org).
 You can also specify a palette as a JSON array, as shown in the example.
+See also the `MATLAB_PALETTE.m` file to see how to convert MATLAB colormaps to JSON strings.
 To make a mono-colored surface, supply palette with a single entry, e.g `"...;  palette: ['#ff0000']; ..."`